ryanjsalva/inferno/README.md

     * Package dependencies (pytesseract, google-cloud-translate)
     * Environment variable for the Google Cloud service account
 3. `dante.png` shows the first page of Dante's Inferno in the original Italian
-4. `demo.py' shows a completed version of the demo
+4. `demo.py` shows a completed version of the demo for reference, but you'll create our own file

 ## Pre-requisites
 Before running this app, you'll need to: